tyleretters/nor.the-rn.info/_posts/2022-02-13-withdrawal-limit-exceeded.md

 I have been refining my mudra accordingly.

 To start: I'm 34.
-I've run the numbers: I am not going to be alive when I'm "retirement age" in 2060.
+I've run the numbers.
+I am not going to be alive when I'm "retirement age" in 2060.
 The way I see it, if I do make it that long, then it means we figured some shit out and something resembling UBI exists.
 The over under of this scenario is 1 in 1000.

 I am not being hyperbolic when I say dying in anthropocene is my retirement strategy.